talend-kyle/ccms/maps.md

 ![propertyvalue](./images/addPropertyValue.png)

+### Adding submaps

+Maps can contain other maps.
+These maps are therefore submaps of the main map.
+You add submaps by dragging them into the main map.

+If you are creating a submap from scratch, you have the option to select __Add to current map as submap__ when you are creating this map.

 ## Creating topic stubs

 A topic stub is a map skeleton with information about what content needs to be added in the future.
 You create topic stubs from the topic stub menu in the DITA map viewer.

 ![topicStub](./images/topicStub.png)

-The topic stub is placed into the map, and you can move it around like any other topic.
-However, the topic does not yet exist in the repository, therefore it is not available from the search.
+When you create the topic stub it is placed into the map, and you can move it around like any other topic.
+However, the topic does not yet exist in the repository, it is more like a placeholder.
+It is not available from the search.

 ![topicstub](./images/createTopicFromStub.png)

+The only inidcation that it is a stub rather than a complete topic is from the greyed-out icon and it says type: `topic-type.xml`.

 To create a topic from the topic stub, select __Generate Topics from Stubs__ from the drop-down menu.

 ![topicstub](./images/topicStubGenerate.png)

+Once you generate the topic from the stub, it appears in the map with a normal topic icon and it is now searchable since it is added to the repository.

 ![topicstub](./images/afterTopicStubGenerated.png)

+## Relationship tables

+Relationship tables define the linking relationship among topics in a map.
+The relationship table keeps the link relationship outside of the topics themselves.

+To create a relationship table, you do this from the relationship table [perspective](#The-user-interface).

+Open the __RelTable Editing__ perspective.

+From this perspective, and with a map locked, right-click in the __relationship Table Editor__ to add a new relationship table.